Georgie Farmer

-Georgie Bleu Farmer (born May 26, 2002) is a British actor.
-He is best known for his roles as Jake Crossley in the Disney Channel series The Evermoor Chronicles (2014–2017), and Ajax Petropolus in the Netflix series Wednesday (2022–present).
+Georgie Bleu Farmer (born 26 May 2002) is an English actor.
+He is known for his roles in the Disney Channel series The Evermoor Chronicles (2014–2017) and the Netflix series Wednesday (2022–present).
+He also starred in the film LifeHack (2025).

 Early life

 Farmer was born and raised in Leytonstone, East London.
 He has three older brothers including Harry, who is known for his acting and stage credits.
 At the age of eight, Farmer began to take Saturday classes at the Stage One Theatre School.
-He went on to attend Sylvia Young Theatre School where he appeared in the music video for Jessie J's 2011 single "Who's Laughing Now".
+He went on to attend Sylvia Young Theatre School, where he appeared in the music video for Jessie J's 2011 single "Who's Laughing Now".

 Career

 In 2012, Farmer began his theatre career with the play Rest Upon the Wind at the Tristan Bates Theatre in London, and Unity Theatre in Liverpool.
 He went to appear in the National Theatre production of Emil and the Detectives as Toots the following year.
 The same year, he made his television debut on the CBBC series The Ministry of Curious Stuff.
 From 2014 to 2017, Farmer starred in the Disney Channel British television series The Evermoor Chronicles as Jake Crossley, for the show's two seasons.
 He also had a minor role in Ill Behaviour (2017).

-In 2018, Farmer made his feature film debut in Steven Spielberg's Ready Player One (2018) with a minor role.
-He also had a voice role as a wolf in Andy Serkis' Mowgli: Legend of the Jungle (2018), originally set to be distrubuted by Warner Bros.
+Farmer made his feature film debut with a minor role in Steven Spielberg's 2018 adaptation of Ready Player One.
+He also had a voice role as a wolf in Andy Serkis' Mowgli: Legend of the Jungle (2018), originally set to be distributed by Warner Bros.
 Pictures who later sold it to Netflix.
 In 2019, he made guest appearances in the British medical soap opera Doctors and the American action television show Treadstone, the latter being a spin-off from the Bourne franchise.
 Farmer returned to the stage in 2020 with the play For the Sake of the Argument at Bridewell Theatre, written and directed by his brother Harry and based on the life experiences of British and American author and journalist Christopher Hitchens.

 In 2021, Farmer was cast in Tim Burton's Netflix adaptation of The Addams Family, the series titled Wednesday based on the titular character of the same name.
 He starred as a gorgon named Ajax Petropolus, and researched the mythology behind gorgons prior to filming.
-The show's first season premiered on Netflix on November 23, 2022, while the second season was released in two parts in August and September 2025.
+The show's first season premiered on Netflix on 23 November 2022, while the second season was released in two parts in August and September 2025.
 It was later renewed for a third season.

-In March 2025, Farmer starred in Ronan Corrigan's debut action film LifeHack which premiered at the South by Southwest film festival in Austin, Texas.
+Farmer starred in Ronan Corrigan's debut action film LifeHack, which premiered at the 2025 South by Southwest film festival.
 For his role, Farmer was longlisted for the British Independent Film Award for Breakthrough Performance.